ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 .. image:: ../../../images/TakeOff.jpg
     :target: ../_images/TakeOff.jpg

-The vehicle will climb straight up from it's current location to the altitude specified (in meters).
+The vehicle will climb straight up from its current location to the altitude specified (in meters).
 This should be the first command of nearly all missions.
 If the mission is begun while the copter is already flying, the vehicle will climb straight up to the specified altitude, if